pseudo-lang/pseudo-python/README.md

 #pseudo-python

-A python to javascript / ruby / c++ / go / c# / php translator
+A Python to JavaScript / Ruby / C++ / Go / C# / PHP translator

 [Pseudo](https://github.com/alehander42/pseudo) is a framework for high level code generation: it is used by this compiler to translate a subset of Python to all Pseudo-supported languages